JS-DevTools/file-path-filter/README.md

 The `createFilter` function is an alternative to the `filePathFilter` function that allows you to customize the behavior to suit your needs.

 #### Filtering objects
 The `filePathFilter` function creates a function that filters arrays of strings, but what if you need to filter an array of objects instead?
-That's where the `getPath` option comes in handy.
-You can use it to tell File Path Filter where to find the file paths on your objects.
+That's where the `map` option comes in handy.
+You can use it to map objects (or any other value) to file paths.
 Here's an example:

 ```javascript
 const { createFilter } = require("file-path-filter");